Akhaltsikhe

-Akhaltsikhe (ახალციხე /ka/), formerly known as Lomsia (ლომსია /ka/), is a small city in Georgia's southwestern region (mkhare) of Samtskhe–Javakheti.
+Akhaltsikhe (ახალციხე /ka/), formerly known as Lomsia (ლომსია /ka/), is a city in Georgia's southwestern region (mkhare) of Samtskhe–Javakheti.
 It is the administrative center of the Akhaltsikhe Municipality and the Samtskhe–Javakheti region.
+In 2024, by census reports, the city has a population of 17,287 people.
+The city lies at an elevation of approximately 1,000 meters (3,280 ft) in the Akhaltsikhe Basin.
 It is situated on both banks of the small river Potskhovi (a left tributary of the Kura), which divides the city between the old city in the north and new in the south.
+The Georgian translation of Akhaltsikhe is "new fortress"; this is significant of the city's historical use and background as a fortified settlement, as well as existing as strategic stronghold in a heavily contested region of the Caucasus.

+Starting from the 13th century, the city served as the seat for the House of Jaqeli ruling dynasty of Georgia as well as the capital of the Samtskhe-Saatabago principality.
+The Ottomans captured the city during the Ottoman-Safavid War in the 16th century and maintained authority over the city for nearly 250 years.
+In 1828, Russian forces recaptured the city from the Turks and formally incorporated it into the Russian Empire via the Treaty of Adrianople in 1829.

-The 9th-century Akhaltsikhe (Rabati) Castle, which was recently restored, is located in the old part of the city.
-It is one of the main attractions of the Samtskhe–Javakheti region, along with Vardzia, Vale, Okrostsikhe and Zarzma.
+The 9th-century Akhaltsikhe Castle (Rabati), which recently underwent restorations, is located in the old part of the city.
+The castle represents the city's multicultural history, as it consists of an Orthodox church, a mosque, and a madrasa within its single walled enclosure.
+It remains as one of the main heritage sights of the region, alongside Vardzia, Khertvisi, Vale, Okrostsikhe and Zarzma.

 Toponymy

 Akhaltsikhe is the Georgian name of the town, which literally means "new fortress".
 It is attested in Arabic sources as Akhiskha (and Akhsikhath), in Persian as Akhesqeh (also spelled as Akheshkheh), and in Turkish sources as Ahıska.
 The Azerbaijani village of Axısxa is also named after it, due to the population of the village originating from Akhaltsikhe.

+Before the 12th century, the settlement was known as Lomsia which had been preserved into the medieval period by the Armenians and Persians.
+The transition of the city's name to Akhaltsikhe is associated with the construction of a new citadel under the ruling House of Jaqeli, which had served as the ruling dynasty in the 13th century.
+The Turkish variation of the city's name, Ahiska, remains relevant and used by Meskhetian Turk communities and in Turkey, as they use the name to refer to their historical homeland from which they experienced mass deportations by Soviet authorities in November 1944.